 - Target audience: Depending on what your target audience looks like it might be more expensive to show them your ad depending on what age, gender group etc. they are in.
 Also, to retarget people who have already shown interest in your product or service might be cheaper than to target a cold audience with no prior knowledge.
 Make sure to separate your retargeting audiences from your prospecting.

 - Placements: When setting up your Ad Set targeting you get the option to select automated placements or to to be specific in what placements your ads would show up in.
-Automatic placements allows Facebook to select placements which performs best for your ad over time.
+The more you limit placements, the more you limit Metas algorithm to find the ad placements that would perform best over time.

 - Campaign Objective: Make sure to select the right marketing objective for your campaign and evaluate your campaign after that given metric.

 Summary; the highest bid doesn't always win.
 Make sure to have great creatives that are relevant to your audience.
-A/B test and do not just go on your gut feeling.
-Automatic bidding is great for a start, then you can start to experiment with manual bids.
-Keep in mind that the manual bidding depends on more manual work and expertise from you, so ask yourself: should you do the manual bidding by gut feeling or should you base your decisions on data?
-It will definitely save you a lot of time to focus on what matters, such as go swimming or create awesome creatives for your ads.
+A/B test and don't just go on your gut feeling.
+Spend-based bidding is great for a start, then you can start to experiment with Goal-based bidding or Bid Caps.
+Keep in mind that Bid Caps requires more manual work and expertise from you, so ask yourself: should you do the manual bidding by gut feeling or should you base your decisions on data?
+It will definitely save you a lot of time to focus on what matters, such as write interesting copy or create awesome creatives for your ads.
 The most important things to remember; the cost of your ads depend on different factors - Advertisers Bid + Estimated Action Rate + Ad Quality as well as day to day factors such as increased auction competition.
 Make sure to keep your ads relevant to your target audience and create eye-catching creatives that stand out in the never ending social buzz.